If you’re thinking of traveling or sending money to Senegal, it can be helpful to understand how Senegal’s currency works.

 They have also replaced the CFA in CFA franc, this time to “Coopération Financière en Afrique Centrale,” which translates to “Financial Cooperation in Central Africa.”

-Originally, West Africa’s eight-nation monetary union proposed that the Eco become the common currency in the region by 2020, but that did not transpire due to the global pandemic.
+Originally, the West African monetary union proposed that the Eco become the common currency in the region by 2020, but the new currency couldn’t be implemented due to the COVID-19 pandemic.

-However, it’s still under consideration as a replacement currency in the coming years in order to reduce France’s role in the currency.
+However, it’s still under consideration as a replacement currency in the coming years in order to reduce the role of the French treasury in West Africa’s monetary policy.

-4. CFA franc was intentionally devalued in 1994.
+4. The CFA franc underwent intentional devaluation in 1994.

-There was a 50% devaluation of the fixed exchange rate between the French franc and the CFA franc in 1994.
+There was a 50% devaluation of the fixed exchange rate between the French franc and the West African CFA franc in 1994.
 This was done to help the region’s exports.

-According to the International Monetary Fund (IMF), the fixed exchange rate at the time was high enough that it made their goods appear to be priced too high, which limits export growth.
+According to the International Monetary Fund (IMF), the fixed exchange rate at the time was high enough that it made their goods appear to be priced too high, which limited export growth.

-The devaluation brought the exchange rate at the time to 1 French franc equaling 100 CFA francs, which is in alignment with today’s fixed exchange rate with the euro.
+The devaluation brought the exchange rate at the time to one French franc equaling 100 CFA francs.
+Now, the West African CFA franc as well as the French franc have a fixed exchange rate pegged to the euro.

-They’re more difficult to copy, which can help to reduce the incidences of counterfeit bills in circulation.
-The new notes were also issued because the old ones had a reputation for carrying diseases—true story.
+These banknotes are more difficult to copy, which can help to reduce the incidences of counterfeit bills in circulation.
+Another surprising move by the BCEAO was it issued the new banknotes because the old ones had a reputation for carrying diseases—true story.

-Understanding Senegal West African CFA Franc Currency Exchange Rates
+Understanding Senegal West African CFA Franc (XOF) Currency Exchange Rates

-For this particular currency, there is a fixed exchange rate between the West African CFA franc and the euro.
-That means it does not fluctuate on the open market as some currencies do.
-A fixed exchange rate is designed to create more certainty for exporters and importers, in part.
+The Senegal currency has a fixed exchange rate between the West African CFA franc and the euro.
+That means it does not fluctuate on the Forex foreign exchange as some other currencies do.

 Sending Money to Senegal

+Any time you’re sending money to Senegal, Remitly can help.
 Remitly makes international money transfers faster, easier, more transparent, and more affordable.
-Our reliable and easy-to-use mobile app is trusted by over 3 million people around the world.
+Our reliable and easy-to-use mobile app is trusted by over 5 million people around the world.